ejsadiarin/ITDBADM-MP-TechNest/backend/triggers-and-stored-procedures.md

 ### 8. `log_product_price_update`

 - **Event:** `AFTER UPDATE` on `products`
-- **Purpose:** Logs any changes to a product's price in the `audit_logs` table.
+- **Purpose:** Logs any changes to a product's price in the `transaction_logs` table.
 This is useful for tracking price history and for auditing purposes.

 ```sql
 DELIMITER $$